kjara715/Capstone/README.md

 HomeMixers is a web application that allows users to search for cocktail recipes by key terms or find a random cocktail recipe.

-Data is sourced from https://www.thecocktaildb.com/api.php, which currently containes 612 unique drink recipes.
+Data is sourced from https://www.thecocktaildb.com/api.php, which currently contains 612 unique drink recipes.

 ## App Features
 - Users can search for drinks by key term in the search bar on the home page or get a random drink recipe by clicking on the "Find Random Recipe" button.